Heather Stohler

+Heather Stohler Arrick (born Heather Stohler; November 29, 1978 – May 11, 2008) was an American model.

+Life and career

-Heather Stohler (29 November 1979 – 11 May 2008) was an American model.
-Born as Heather Stohler to Dave Goodwin and Angela Stohler, she was later adopted by her aunt and uncle, Ron and Jackie Arrick at the age of 4.
-When she entered modeling, she retained the name Stohler which was on her social security card that was never updated.
+Born as Heather Stohler in Greenfield, Indiana, on November 29, 1978, to Dave Goodwin and Angela Stohler, she was later adopted by her aunt and uncle, Ron and Jackie Arrick, at age four.

 During her short career she worked on photoshoots with Kate Moss for Calvin Klein and also appeared on the covers of Vogue Italia, shot by Steven Meisel, and German Marie Claire.
 She also worked on several European catwalk shows.

-Death

-Stohler died on 11 May 2008 during a fire in her apartment.
-It is believed to be an accident.
-Stohler's boyfriend, Daniel Risley also died in the fire.
+By the time she died in 2008, it was noted that she had stopped modeling several years prior and had lived in Florida before returning to Indiana.
+She had also spent a year living in Australia.

+Personal life and death

+At the time of her death, Stohler lived in Vincennes, Indiana, with her boyfriend, Daniel Risley.
+On the morning of May 11, 2008, the couple were fatally injured in a fire at their apartment, which appeared to have started in their kitchen.
+Stohler, 29, died from smoke inhalation at Vincennes' Good Samaritan Hospital later that day; Risley, 26, died from his injuries at Wishard Memorial Hospital in Indianapolis on May 13.